Swiss mercenaries: Britain

 The Kingdom of England began to recruit Swiss mercenaries after the Glorious Revolution of 1689.
 A first capitulation was signed in 1690 between England and the Protestant cantons of Zürich, Bern, Glarus, Schaffhausen and Appenzell Ausserrhoden, as well as the city of St. Gallen.
 Starting in the 1750s, Swiss soldiers also served in the armies of the British East India Company (EIC).
 Between 1751 and 1754, 518 mercenaries, mostly Swiss and Germans, were sent to the East Indies.

 The EIC's Swiss contingent was increased in 1757 by four regiments recruited by Jacques Marc Prevost, a Genevan officer of the Royal American Regiment.
 During the Seven Years' War, the Swiss were numerous among the auxiliary troops from continental Europe that fought in the war's Indian theater on behalf of the EIC.
 Some Swiss mercenaries reached important posts within the company and amassed considerable wealth, notably through looting.

 Another important theater of war in the 18th-century was North America, where Swiss mercenaries in the British Army served in the French and Indian War.
 Some, such as Henry Bouquet and Frederick Haldimand (both from the Royal American Regiment), achieved distinction in North America and held high offices in the British colonial administration.
 In 1781, Charles-Daniel de Meuron, a former colonel of the French Swiss Guards, founded his own mercenary regiment under the name Regiment de Meuron, first serving the Dutch East India Company, and from 1796, the British East India Company.
 Under British service, the regiment fought in the Mysore campaign of 1799, the Mediterranean campaigns of the Napoleonic Wars and the Peninsular War.

 De Watteville's Regiment was a Swiss regiment founded by Louis de Watteville and recruited from regiments that served between 1799 and 1801 in the Austrian army but in British pay.
 The Swiss soldiers were then transferred to British service.
 They fought in the Napoleonic Wars, mainly around the Mediterranean.
 They were based in Malta and then in Egypt from 1801 to 1803, fighting in Sicily and Naples.
 The regiment fought in the Battle of Maida in Southern Italy in July 1806.
 Kept up to strength by Spanish and Portuguese recruits from 1811 to 1813, De Watteville's Regiment was involved in the Peninsular War in Spain, defending Cádiz during the Siege of Cádiz.

 The Meuron and Watteville regiments both sailed to Canada in 1813 to fight in the War of 1812.
 De Watteville's Regiment saw action at the Siege of Fort Erie and at the Battle of Fort Oswego.
-All Swiss units in British service were demobilized in 1816.
+All Swiss units in British service were demobilized in 1816, although in 1815 about 150 of them were hired by the Hudson's Bay Company to fight in the Pemmican War still wearing their British uniforms.
 A short-lived British Swiss Legion, recruited in the 1850s for the Crimean War, was disbanded in 1856 without having been deployed.